 The best way to get money in a civil sex abuse lawsuit is to sue a third party for negligence in connection with the abuse.
 Common examples of third parties who can be sued in sex abuse lawsuits include schools, youth organizations, churches, gyms, etc. These parties can be held liable in a child sex abuse lawsuit if the plaintiff can show that their negligence somehow enabled the abuse to occur or to continue.
 Third parties in sex abuse lawsuits can also be held liable if they attempt to cover up abuse incidents after the fact.

-Oklahoma law provides a path to set the standard of care for instituations employing child molesters.
+Oklahoma law provides a path to set the standard of care for institutions employing child molesters.
 There is a mandatory duty on individuals and entities to report suspected child sex abuse to the Oklahoma Department of Human Services (DHS) under 10A O.S. § 1-2-101(B)(1).
 This statute requires any person who has reason to believe a child under 18 is a victim of abuse or neglect to report the matter promptly.
 The law reflects Oklahoma’s strong public policy interest in protecting children, as stated in 10A O.S. § 1-1-102(A)(3), emphasizing the state’s duty to safeguard children who cannot protect themselves and to prevent further harm from individuals responsible for their welfare.

 Failure to comply with these mandatory reporting requirements constitutes negligence per se, as the statute is designed to prevent the exact harm that abuse victims may suffer.
 In this context, the failure of an entity to report known or suspected abuse to DHS can be considered a direct and proximate cause of continued abuse and resulting harm, including both mental anguish and physical injury to the victim.